MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 }
 ```

-In the **Title** mutator function, we check whether a different value is being set and, if so, we update the title and also raise the [**INotifyPropertyChanged::PropertyChanged**](/uwp/api/windows.ui.xaml.data.inotifypropertychanged.PropertyChanged) event with an argument equal to the name of the property that has changed.
+In the **Title** mutator function, we check whether a value is being set that's different from the current value.
+And, if so, we update the title and also raise the [**INotifyPropertyChanged::PropertyChanged**](/uwp/api/windows.ui.xaml.data.inotifypropertychanged.PropertyChanged) event with an argument equal to the name of the property that has changed.
 This is so that the user-interface (UI) will know which property's value to re-query.

 ## Declare and implement **BookstoreViewModel**
 Our main XAML page is going to bind to a main view model.
 And that view model is going to have several properties, including one of type **BookSku**.
 In this step, we'll declare and implement our main view model runtime class.